How Long Does a Balance Transfer Take?

 How Does a Balance Transfer Affect Your Credit Score?

-Learn how making a balance transfer can affect your credit score and what you can do to make sure any negative impact is only temporary.
+Learn how making a balance transfer might affect your credit score and what you may be able to do to make sure any negative impact is only temporary.

 Types of Credit Cards: Understanding the Differences